Internet-of-People/iop-ts/packages/sdk/README.md

 key.signEcdsa(Uint8Array);
 ```

-Study the implementation of `Crypto.MorpheusPlugin.rewind` to create a better implementation that
+Study the implementation of `Crypto.MorpheusPlugin.init` to create a better implementation that
 discovers traces of existing DIDs on the storage your application is using and adds them to the
 public state of the vault that later can be used without unlocking it.